radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/my-story.md

   * While taking core courses, I realized that computer science was fun
   * So I added a 2nd major (computer science), so I could take more computer classes
   * I combined these two majors in the obvious direction (bioinformatics)
-    * I did my Bachelors thesis on molecular modeling, and found a summer job (in Jerusalem) in proteonomics.
+    * I did my Bachelors thesis on molecular modeling
+    * I found a summer job (in Jerusalem) in proteonomics, inspired by a Dutch friend of mine in Miami
+    * (Thus started my travel addiction - and my initial interest in the Netherlands.)
   * At the end of my Bachelors, all of my friends were applying to medical school
     * I had good grades and test scores - and could have done the same.
 But something didn't feel right.
     * So instead, I decided to take a year off to work, so I could reflect before making a decision.